MadhavGarg-mg/Banking_system_coursework/README.md

 # CSC1034: Project 2

-This package is build as a part of the CSC1034: Project 2.
+This package is built as a part of CSC1034: Project 2.

 This is a simple banking application that can handle the need of more than 100 clients.
 The application can add, edit, and delete clients.
-It can also help the clients withdraw and deposit their money.
-We can also get a list of all the clients in the bank and also sort them according to their first name, last name, date of birth, and if they have negative balance.
+It can also help clients withdraw and deposit their money.
+We can also get a list of all the clients in the bank and also sort them according to their first name, last name, date of birth, and if they have negative balances.
 We can also put all the clients in a csv file and retrieve them directly from the csv when we have to.

 ---